extratone/bilge/annotation/highlights.md

 > As long as you stay logged in to Twitter, and use the same browser each time, you should get ad-free reading when you subsequently visit that same Twitter Blue site.

+> As long as you stay logged in to Twitter, and use the same browser each time, you should get ad-free reading when you subsequently visit that same Twitter Blue site.

 # [The Political Economy of Reaction - by John Ganz](https://johnganz.substack.com/p/the-political-economy-of-reaction-8d2)

 > being involved in some public outrage is a very quick and effective form of publicity.

+> being involved in some public outrage is a very quick and effective form of publicity.

 > a bohemian cultural elite’s “temptation to flaunt extreme attitudes in the hypocritical twilight of double moral standards, to wear publicly the mask of cruelty if everybody was patently inconsiderate and pretended to be gentle, to parade wickedness in a world, not of wickedness, but of meanness”

+> a bohemian cultural elite’s “temptation to flaunt extreme attitudes in the hypocritical twilight of double moral standards, to wear publicly the mask of cruelty if everybody was patently inconsiderate and pretended to be gentle, to parade wickedness in a world, not of wickedness, but of meanness”

 # [Shape the future of Twitter Spaces](https://blog.twitter.com/developer/en_us/topics/tools/2021/shape-the-future-of-twitter-spaces)

+> As part of today’s launch, all developers using the new Twitter API v2 will be able to look up live or scheduled Spaces using criteria like Spaces ID, user ID, or keyword.

 > As part of today’s launch, all developers using the new Twitter API v2 will be able to look up live or scheduled Spaces using criteria like Spaces ID, user ID, or keyword.